U.S. Army Corps of Engineers, DoD.

 e.
 Congressional Review Act

 The Congressional Review Act, 5 U.S.C.
 801 et seq., generally provides that before a rule may take effect, the agency promulgating the rule must submit a rule report, which includes a copy of the rule, to each House of the Congress and to the Comptroller General of the United States.
-We will submit a report containing the final rule and other required information to the U.S. Senate, the U.S. House of Representatives, and the Comptroller General of the United States.
+The Corps will submit a report containing the final rule and other required information to the U.S. Senate, the U.S. House of Representatives, and the Comptroller General of the United States.
 A major rule cannot take effect until 60 days after it is published in the Federal Register.
-This final rule is not a “major rule” as defined by 5 U.S.C.
+This proposed rule is not a “major rule” as defined by 5 U.S.C.
 804(2).

 Start List of Subjects